Inn at Woodhaven

 A Reader’s Corner is also a great place to grab souvenirs or gifts for yourself or other book-lovers in your life.
 They have a unique assortment of bookmarks, American-made Leanin’ Tree greeting cards, and so much more.

-Three images: one of white bookshelves and books, one of a book cover surrounded by white pages of writing, and one of a woman sitting with two copies of her book.
+Three images: one of white bookshelves and books, one of a book cover surrounded by white pages of writing, and one of a woman sitting with two copies of her book, sharing insights about bookstores in Louisville

 Louisville’s Literary Scene

 It’s not surprising that Louisville has a thriving literary community.
-After all, Louisville hosts one of the best book events in the country each October— The Louisville Book Festival, which brings in authors from across the country to celebrate the love of literature!
+After all, Louisville hosts one of the best Book festivals each October, which brings in authors from across the country to celebrate the love of literature!
 If you didn’t make this year’s festival, here are a few local names you’ll want on your radar as you’re browsing the bookstore collections.

 Louisville Authors You’ll Love